0wlexe/anomaly-detector-v1/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.
+Anomaly Detector is licensed under the MIT license.
+See the [LICENSE](https://opensource.org/license/MIT) file for details.

 ## Reference